ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 - Never make nested `@Transactional` service-to-service calls for booking/trip status updates — always update both in `BookingService` using `TripRepository` directly
 - Always provide the **full file** — the user pastes the entire file into VS Code, they cannot do partial edits
 - Always confirm understanding and ask clarifying questions before writing code for complex features
+- **Never reference Ozow anywhere in new code** — the payment gateway is PayFast.
+Any existing Ozow references (e.g. `findByOzowReference` in PaymentRepository) must be updated to PayFast equivalents
+- **PayFast notify endpoint must always be `@Transactional`** and must update both Booking and Trip in the same transaction
+- **Never expose PayFast credentials in templates or JS** — merchant ID and key are server-side only